In today forex FAQ, we have a question from one of our fellow readers asking me what is the right time to enter a trade and below is the question.

 For example, when you see that the RSI is overbought, MACD is doing a bearish crossover and PSAR is forming a DOT at the top of the candle, you can enter a SHORT trade.

 However you must first do a back test in this entry technique to see if it works or not.
-That is why it could me so long to formulate all the strategies that I am using and I am teaching in the Forex Street University course.
+That is why it could me so long to formulate all the strategies that I am using and I am teaching in my Forex Course.

 2) Support and Resistance – You can also make use of the price repulsion when it hits a major support and resistance level like Pivot or Fibonacci.

-If you are a student of my Forex Street University Course, the Multiple Fibonacci is one major support and resistance that you must use to trade this repulsion as it is very reliable.
+If you are a student of my Forex Course, the Multiple Fibonacci is one major support and resistance that you must use to trade this repulsion as it is very reliable.

 Sometime you can also make use of the breach of trend line to trigger an entry but all these have to go through a proper back test in order to know if it works on not.